River Brede: History

-However, it 1723, an Act of Parliament was obtained, which authorised a new cut to be made from the Brede near Winchelsea to the sea.
+However, the Rye Harbour Act 1723 (10 Geo.
+1. c.
+7) was obtained, which authorised a new cut to be made from the Brede near Winchelsea to the sea.
 The plans are not clearly understood, for the records of the Harbour Commissioners are often confused and garbled.
 The new channel would run from the right-angled bend where the present river turns northwards towards Rye, and run to the south, broadly following Sea Road and Dogs Hill Road, but a little further to the east.
-The Harbour Commissioners consulted the naval officer and civil engineer John Perry, who estimated that the project would cost £13,732, and a second Act of Parliament was obtained in 1724. £4,000 was borrowed from the Bank of England, to allow the work to start, and one of the first tasks was the construction of a drawbridge over the existing Winchelsea Channel of the River Brede, so that access from Rye to the new works was possible.
+The Harbour Commissioners consulted the naval officer and civil engineer John Perry, who estimated that the project would cost £13,732, and a second act of Parliament was obtained in 1724. £4,000 was borrowed from the Bank of England, to allow the work to start, and one of the first tasks was the construction of a drawbridge over the existing Winchelsea Channel of the River Brede, so that access from Rye to the new works was possible.
 John Reynolds completed the bridge in 1725.
 Meanwhile, Perry had marked out the route, and the process of buying the land began.

 The canal was to be 20 ft deep at high water on spring tides, which would make it suitable for ships of 300 tons, with a draught of up to 16 ft.
 In the lower half there would be a scouring sluice and navigation gates.
 The canal would be 150 ft wide above the sluice and 200 ft wide below it.
 Work on the scouring sluice and the reservoir which would store the water for scouring of the channel was undertaken by Humphrey Smith in 1727 and 1728.
 Piers were to be constructed where the canal met the sea, and the west pier was the first to be started in 1728.
 Building of the foundations was overseen by Edward Rubie, Perry's foreman, and the contract for the main stonework was awarded to Christopher Cass and Andrews Jelfe.
 They completed the work in 1730.
 Perry then left the project, and Rubie went on to supervise the construction of the east pier and the grand sluice, although it is thought that his working drawings were based on Perry's original plans.
 The grand sluice was the largest of its kind at the time, having five gates, each of which was 6 ft wide, and had huge abutments and a large central pier.
 Next to it was a navigation channel, which was 40 ft wide, and had a pair of pointed gates.
 By 1733 some £20,000 had been spent on the project, and after a brief pause to raise some more money, work resumed under the supervision of Robert Cooper.